-Effectiveness of arthroscopic versus open surgical stabilisation for the management of traumatic anterior glenohumeral instability.
+Effectiveness of arthroscopic versus open surgical stabilization for the management of traumatic anterior glenohumeral instability

 Centre for Health, Exercise and Sports Medicine and Rehabilitation Sciences Research Centre, School of Physiotherapy, The University of Melbourne, Melbourne, Victoria, and Centre for Allied Health Evidence (a collaborating centre of The Joanna Briggs Institute), University of South Australia, Adelaide, South Australia, Australia.International Journal of Evidence-Based Healthcare 06/2007; 5(2):182-207.
 DOI: 10.1111/j.1479-6988.2007.00064.x